High Blood Pressure, Hypertension

 What is high blood pressure?

-High blood pressure, also called hypertension, refers to blood pushing against the walls of the arteries with chronically elevated force.
-Blood pressure that rises above normal levels and remains high can lead to serious health problems including heart attack, heart failure, stroke and kidney failure as well as other health problems.
+High blood pressure – hypertension – refers to blood pushing against the walls of the arteries with chronically elevated force.
+Blood pressure that rises above normal levels and remains high can lead to serious health problems including heart attack, heart failure, stroke and kidney failure.

-High blood pressure is defined as a reading above 140/90 mm Hg (millimeters of mercury).
-In blood pressure measurement the top number, known as the systolic pressure, represents the pressure within the arteries when the heart contracts, or "beats" while pumping blood.
-The second number, diastolic pressure, represents the pressure in the arteries when the heart relaxes between beats and fills with blood.
+Blood pressure is measured in millimeters of mercury (mmHg).
+The top number, known as the systolic pressure, represents the pressure within the arteries when the heart contracts while pumping blood.
+The bottom number, diastolic pressure, represents the pressure in the arteries when the heart relaxes between beats and fills with blood.

 What are the symptoms of high blood pressure?

-Hypertension is often called a "silent killer" because even severe, uncontrolled high blood pressure often has no obvious symptoms.
-However, even when absolute blood pressure levels are only moderately elevated, patients may report headaches, dizzy spells, or nosebleeds.
-In general, however, these symptoms don’t occur unless there has been a rapid, acute change in blood pressure, or until blood pressure has reached dangerous levels.
+Hypertension is often called a “silent killer” because even when severe, it often has no obvious symptoms.
+Some patients report headaches, dizzy spells, or nosebleeds, but these symptoms usually don’t occur unless there has been a rapid, acute change in blood pressure, or until blood pressure has reached dangerous levels.

-- Stress.
-By activating the sympathetic nervous system, stress can cause the arteries to maintain a more rigid tone.
+- By chronically activating the sympathetic nervous system, stress can cause the arteries to maintain a more rigid tone.

 - Insulin resistance: This condition can increase blood pressure by various mechanisms including increased systemic inflammation and sodium retention as a result of kidney damage.